A tropical framework for using Porteous formula

-The notion of the ``right" notion of rank of a matrix with tropical entries is highly debated, but nonetheless the chosen one above satisfies the desired properties we ask of it, and this is enough.
-Other variants, such as \textit{Barvinok rank}, and \textit{Kaparanov rank}, are related by the following:
+The ``correct" notion of rank for tropical matrices is a matter of debate, but the definition above satisfies the properties we require.
+Other variants, such as \textit{Barvinok rank} and \textit{Kapranov rank}, are related as follows:

 \begin{theorem}[\cite{develin2003rank}] For every matrix $M$ with entries in the tropical semiring,